-The University’s own Museum of English Rural Life, due to reopen in autumn 2016 after £1.8 million Heritage Lottery-funded refurbishment, houses the most comprehensive national collection of objects, books and archives relating to the history of food, farming and the countryside.
+The University’s own Museum of English Rural Life, which has had an investment of £1.8 million Heritage Lottery-funded for refurbishment, houses the most comprehensive national collection of objects, books and archives relating to the history of food, farming and the countryside.
 There are also two other museums based on campus, the Cole Museum of Zoology and the Ure Museum of Greek archaeology.

 - Oracle shopping centre, Minster Street, Reading RG1 2AG